radiasoft/rsbeams/README.md

-### rsbeams

-Code-agnostic Python utilities for particle beam simulations
+### Code-agnostic Python utilities for particle beam simulations

 Used (or to be used) by the following repositories:

     https://github.com/radiasoft/rswarp
     https://github.com/radiasoft/rssynergia
     https://github.com/radiasoft/rsfriction